 However, the theme authors generally fix their theme very fast.
 So giving them a few days before updating your WooCommerce plugin is suggested.

 How to fix outdated template in WooCommerce: Steps to update

 This can be the best solution for you.
 Overriding full templates is no longer recommended at any time.

 And if you do not override, then you will not have to fight anymore with this error.

-1. b) Change WordPress theme as soon as possible!
+1. b) Change the WordPress theme as soon as possible!

 Unless you use your current theme, you will continue to keep this error forever.
 Developers are not clearly running with the latest guidelines.

-There should be no theme /woocommerce folder.
-Ask and check before investing in any WooCommerce template.
+There should be no theme / WooCommerce folder.
+Ask and check before investing in any WooCommerce Template Files.

 But what if you are using an old theme and have no intention of switching to a more modern, customized one?

 If your theme does not need to be updated then always the WordPress dashboard will not inform you.
 Go back to where you bought the theme and see if they have a new version or not.